 Low-Power Image Recognition Challenge (LPIRC 2018)

-2018 IEEE International Low-Power Image Recognition Challenge (LPIRC) Winner Announcement
+2018 IEEE International Low-Power Image Recognition Challenge (LPIRC-II) Winner Announcement

 The IEEE International Low-Power Image Recognition Challenge (LPIRC) is the first and the only competition that integrates low-power technologies and image recognition.
 Since 2015, LPIRC has been held four years and the winners’ solutions have improved impressively 24 times.
 In 2018, LPIRC was held in June, co-located with CVPR in Salt Lake City.
 Due to the profound potential impacts of low-power technologies for computer vision, multiple sponsors (led by IEEE Circuits and Systems Society and Google) organized the second round of the competition in November.
 This competition, called 2018 LPIRC-II, offers only the online submission without the need to travel to a conference.
 This competition is based on Tensorflow models and there are three categories:

 - Image Classification with Low latency: Each image has one distinct object (such as a person, a car, or a table).
 A solution must distinguish this object in each image within 30 ms. This performance restriction is to emulate processing video data at 30 frames per second.
 This category was also held in June 2018.

 - Image Classification for Interaction: This is the same task but the time restriction is relaxed to 100 ms to emulate interaction with a human user.

 - Object Detection for Interaction: Each image has one or several objects.
 A solution must identify the object(s) and mark the location(s) in the image within 100 ms. Categories 2 and 3 are held for the first time in LPIRC.

 As expected, there was strong participation: 94 solutions were submitted.
 The winners’ solutions outperformed all known open-source solutions.